-Surrounding Hollins Farm is our magnificent Area of Outstanding Natural Beauty.
+Surrounding Hollins Farm is our magnificent nationally recognised National Landscape.
 This area is home to sweeping views of the countryside, Morecambe Bay, and stunning coastline.

 Hollins Farm is situated a mere 15-minute walk away from our flagship Silverdale Park.
 These parks offer plenty of things to do for the whole family.
 Further afield you’ll find the quaint Silverdale village where you can peruse local shops for fresh produce and locally-made products.